WestMichiganRubyTraining/discover_ruby/README.md

 end
 ```

-It's often handy to do something to each item in an array, so arrays have a
+It's often handy to do something with each item in an array, so arrays have a
 method called `each` to do just that.
 It walks through the array in order and
 hands you a single item in a variable found between the "pipe" characters.
+(You'll have to hunt for it on your keyboard, but it's there!)
 In this case, the variable is called `item`.

 This code will output the three numbers in the array, one to a line.
-The solutions
+This task
-to this task in other languages are uglier than this, so this is a really nice
-feature of Ruby. :-)
+is much uglier in many other languages, so this is a popular feature in Ruby. :-)

 ## Transforming (aka [Mapping](http://ruby-doc.org/core-2.1.1/Enumerable.html#method-i-map), [Selecting](http://ruby-doc.org/core-2.1.1/Enumerable.html#method-i-select), [Reducing](http://ruby-doc.org/core-2.1.1/Enumerable.html#method-i-reduce))